keeperdog/docs-vuepress/docs/guide/README.md

 If someone has other ideas at work, we should have more communication, more talk, exchange our ideas.
 It's very important for me to find the best way to solve the problem, and try to do more demo before  starting the code.

-Find a lot of resources from the network，And I will ask for help from other members and feedback to my manager。I Will do more technical research and demo。Make sure it is executed correctly
+Not only will I find a lot of resources from the network，but also I will ask for help from other members and feedback to my manager。I Will do more technical research and demo。Make sure it is executed correctly

 ## 疫情